sylvialysn/Final-Project-/README.md

 # **About**
-This project is made for the purpose of our final project in Purwadhika Digital Technology School.
+This project is the final mandatory assignment given by Purwadhika School of Technology, concluding the data science bootcamp's last term.
+It involves data analysis and machine learning tasks related to a bank marketing campaign dataset in portugal on the year 2013.
+Therefore, it may not be a reliable source for recent times.
+In terms of machine learning, classification is used for the prediction.
 ___
 # **Final Project by Beta Team: Bank Marketing Campaigns Data**

 Team Members:
 - Nuh Neguita Gurusinga
 - Sylvia Sinnelius

-<br> This project is the final mandatory assignment given by Purwadhika School of Technology, concluding the data science bootcamp's last term.
-It involves data analysis and machine learning tasks related to a bank marketing campaign dataset in portugal on the year 2013.
-Therefore, it may not be a reliable source for recent times.
-In terms of machine learning, classification is used for the prediction.

 ## Table of Contents <br>
 **I. Business Understanding**